The best sailing apps for navigation, weather, and more

 For Android (FREE).

 Some smartphones have built in sensors to detect temperature, humidity, and barometric pressure.
 We use this app as a backup system to tell us about our current environment and we’ve found it to be as accurate as our Maretron Weather Station (a $700 piece of equipment).
 Robin has also used it for his work in the past as a building science engineer for diagnosing issues in buildings…it’s that accurate.

 This is our go to grib weather app.
 It’s nice for storing gribs offline and checking later when we no longer have cell connection.
 Interface is a bit glitchy on the zoom, but the data is quick.

 OTHER SAILING APPS

-For IOS, Android & Desktop Windows and Mac (FREE)
+For Android & Desktop Windows and Mac (FREE)

 While not exclusively a sailing app, we love this web browser because it dramatically speeds up web browsing and reduces mobile data charges by eliminating ads and compressing images.
 While sailing in the South Pacific where internet was famously slow and expensive, Opera made it possible to connect.
 Infact, it’s even meant to allow you to browse over a satellite connection, though we never had any luck making this work with our Iridium Go.

 View any in-range vessel with AIS on a live map.
 We’ve used Marine Traffic to track down buddy boats, or follow family and friends on their cruising adventures.
 MarineTraffic recently added a neat new augmented reality feature that allows you to identify vessels around you by pointing your device to the horizon.
 It gives you all the information you need about the vessels: name, flag, speed, distance from you and a lot more.